 What is a 0% Balance Transfer Card?

-A higher interest rate means it could take you longer to refill the pot because you’ll need to chip away at the interest too.
-Reducing the amount of interest you pay can help you clear debts more quickly and reduce the cost of borrowing overall.
-A balance transfer card can help you get things started.
-Paying no interest at all means the money you owe stops growing and for this you’ll need a 0% balance transfer card.
+A higher interest rate means it could take you longer to pay back as you’ll need to chip away at the interest too and if you have several cards, including store cards, each with their own debt and interest rate, then reducing the amount of interest you pay can help you clear debts more quickly.
+It will also help reduce the cost of borrowing overall.

 What is a balance transfer card?